DiscoverAtlanta.com homepage

 The benefit of a food court, such as Chattahoochee Food Works, is that every family member can select from a variety choices from the area’s top culinary talent with no squabbling.
 After all, what Mom really wants on her special day is a happy family.
 (Photo courtesy of Chattahoochee Food Works)

 Dine at a food hall.
 The joy of food courts — and Atlanta has some of the best in the country — is that there are plenty of choices for every member of the family — and prices are reasonable.
-Check out Chattahoochee Food Works on the Westside, Halidom in East Atlanta, Krog Street Market, Ponce City Market and Politan Row at Colonel Square.
+Check out Chattahoochee Food Works on the Westside, Halidom in East Atlanta, Krog Street Market, Ponce City Market and Politan Row at Colony Square.
 Make it extra special by bringing a small vase with flowers to put on the table.

 Check out our Ultimate Guide to Atlanta’s Food Halls.

 After the meal, take some extra time to walk around.
 Surrounding these awesome food courts are lots of interesting shops and outlets that mom will enjoy.
-Don’t forget to walk over and see the famous street graffiti art at the Krog Street tunnel.
+Don’t forget to walk over and see the famous street graffiti art at Krog Street tunnel.

 Family Fun